 “Ecology” or “department” means the department of ecology.

-“Ecology-conducted remedial action” means a remedial action conducted by Ecology.
+“Ecology-conducted remedial action” means a remedial action conducted by ecology.

-“Ecology-supervised remedial action” means a remedial action conducted by a potentially liable person or prospective purchaser and supervised by Ecology under an order or decree.
+“Ecology-supervised remedial action” means a remedial action conducted by a potentially liable person or prospective purchaser and supervised by ecology under an order or decree.

 “Engineered control” means a containment or treatment system that is designed and constructed to prevent or limit the movement of, or the exposure to, a hazardous substance.
 An engineered control is a type of remedial action.
 Examples of engineered controls include: